DavesCodeMusings/cardboard-pi/README.md

 ## How?
 You'll need some cardboard about 1/8" to 1/4" thick.
 Something cut from a shipping box or flat from canned goods is ideal.

+To build:
+1. Print the template from the PDF.
+2. Follow the included instructions for assembly.
+3. Mount your Pi and SATA drive, route the cables, and bask in your thriftiness.

+Paper size is 8.5" x 11", but A4 should be close enough.

 ### Cardboard Pi Plate
 This is the simplest of all the designs.
 All you need is a single piece of cardboard, some screws, and some spacers.
 Spacers can be cut from cardboard scraps.
 The drawing is to scale, so just print the template and punch the holes.